handsontable/handsontable/docs/content/guides/cell-types/autocomplete-cell-type.md

 # Autocomplete cell type

-Use the autocomplete cell type to collect user input with a menu that lets the user choose a suggested option while typing.
+Collect user input with a list of choices, by using the autocomplete cell type.

 [[toc]]